 - Certain medications, including nicorandil, given for angina

 - Viral infections.

 Recurrent aphthous ulcer usually begins as a round yellowish elevated spot surrounded by a red halo.
-This then breaks down into a punched-out ulcer, which is covered with a loosely attached white, yellow or greyish membrane.
+This then breaks down into a punched-out ulcer, which is covered with a loosely attached white, yellow, or greyish membrane.
 Surrounding tissue is healthy and unaffected.
 The ulcer can be painful, particularly if irritated by movement or eating certain types of food such as citrus fruit.

 People may experience a single ulcer or multiple ulcers.
 Multiple ulcers tend to be widely distributed throughout a person's mouth.

-Aphthous ulcer is classified into three types.
+Aphthous ulceration is classified into three types.